 The father of the field marshal was (also called) Johan August von Meijerfeldt (1664-1749).
 He was governor-general of Swedish-Pomerania after he married Brita Barnekow in 1717.
-He acquired and renovated the Nehringen Estate, especially the St. Andreas Church.
+After the king donated the Nehringen Estate to him, he restaured the buildings, especially the St. Andreas Church.
 His son built the new manor house around 1880.
 The church was saved from demolition by the vicar during communist times.
 Finally the Lords ‘loge’ inside the church has been inaugurated.
 The governor-general acquired the Nehringen Estate and became count because of his brave and loyal adventures with King Charles XII in Livonia, Poland, Saxonia and Ukraine between 1700 and 1715.
 Earlier in 1694 he had been contracted by the Dutch Republic Province of Zeeland under the combined forces of William of Orange, the English King and Dutch Prince.

 Many people with a similarly sounding family name used to live in Europe but were not related.
 Several Swiss, Austrian and German noble families from Konstanz, Maienfeld and Rösebeck have died out.
 Many Jewish namesakes emigrated from Hessia to the United States between 1850 and 1920 after they adopted the name of their employer or created an own concoction of their first name Meijer, forced on them by Napoleontic rules.